• Skip to primary navigation

 Pro Tips

-2. The pasta goes in uncooked so the chose of pasta is important.
+2. The pasta goes in uncooked, so the choice of pasta is important.
 Longer discussion within the post.
 I suggest a standard penne.
 I doubt very small pasta, whole wheat, or gluten-free would be a good choice.

 3. There are variables like the crock pot and the other ingredients.
 But the biggest variable is the pasta.
 So check the pasta several times before you think it is done.

-4. DO NOT SKIP CHECKING THE PASTA early, part way through the cooking and closer to the end.
-Many pastas will go from under cooked to overcooked rapidly.
+4. DO NOT SKIP CHECKING THE PASTA early, part way through the cooking, and closer to the end.
+Many kinds of pasta will go from undercooked to overcooked rapidly.

 To adjust the recipe size: